sillysam100/oemer/README.md

 One of the output channel of the second model predicts the noteheads map, as can be seen in the top-middle image.
-The algorithm then pre-process it with morphing to refine the information.
+The algorithm then pre-processes it with morphing to refine the information.
-Worth noticing here is that we force the model to predict 'hollow' notes to be solid noteheads, which thus the information won't be eliminated by the morphing.
+Worth noticing here is that the model was trained to predict 'hollow' notes as solid noteheads, which thus the empty noteheads won't be eliminated by the morphing.

-Next, the algorithm detects the bounding boxes of each noteheads.
-Since the noteheads could overlap with each other, the initial detection could thus contain more than one noteheads.
+Next, the algorithm detects the bounding box of each noteheads.
+Since the noteheads could overlap with each other, the initial detection could contain more than one notehead.
-To deal with such situation, the algorithm integrate the information `unit_size` to approximate how many noteheads are actually there, in both horizontal and vertical direction.
+To deal with such situation, the algorithm integrates the information `unit_size` to approximate how many noteheads are actually there, in both horizontal and vertical directions.
 The result is shown in the bottom-left figure.

 As we force the model to predict both half and whole notes to be solid noteheads, we need to